aplteam/Tatin/docs/PackageConfiguration.md

 There is also no point in adding tags like "dyalog" or "apl" to a package: Tatin is a Dyalog APL package manager...

-Note that people in charge for the proncipal Tatin server will have an eye on the tags, and might silently correct them in order to keep them consistent and meaningful.
+Note that people in charge of the principal Tatin server will have an eye on the tags, and might silently correct them to keep them consistent and meaningful.

 #### version

 The version[^version] part of the package ID[^id]

-Examples for valid version numbers are:
+Examples of valid version numbers are:

 ```
 1.2.3